igor-pcholkin/DataAnonymization/README.md

   * -sn, --schemaName=[schemaName] </br>
   _schema name to use for reading metadata from DB and auto-detection of DB table columns which can be anonymized_

-### Configuration

-* **conf/application.properties** file should be used to set up DB connection URL and credentials.
-This (the only) DB will be used for anonymization and data analysis. <br/>
-* **AnonymizerTable.java** - for registering a custom anonymizer <br/>
-* **columnToAnonymizer.properties** file is used when adding new anonymizer and using it for auto-detection of columns in database for anonymization.

 ### Use cases

 **1a.** Auto-detect data eligible for anonymization using supplied DDL schema file: